TBogdanE/odin-recipes/README.md

-On this website, we will write a small recipes, following the TOP Project!
+On this website, we will write a small recipe, following the TOP Project!